ErraticPattern/obsidian-ideas/1 - Rough Notes/Knowledge Database/Windows' Tips.md

 - Click `Alt-Space`, it will open the windows menu (even if we can't see it)
 - Click ``M``, it select the "move" option
 - Move the windows with the arrows on keyboard
+## Battery Information
+Run `powercfg /batteryreport` in command line.
+Open the `html` file in any browser.